-Even though the monthly subscription for cloud could cost more than the server software licenses, it may well save you money over time because it eliminates the costs of maintaining your server environment yourself.
+Even though the monthly subscription for a cloud EHR could cost more than the server-based EHR software licenses, it may well save you money over time because it eliminates the costs of maintaining your server environment yourself.

-If there are any issues you’re having with your current gastroenterology EHR, take this opportunity to choose a system that helps address them.
-Find an easy-to-use cloud system with a customizable workflow and a first-class support team, and you may be surprised at how quick and smooth your transition is.
+If there are any issues you’re having with your current EHR software, you can choose a system that helps address them.
+Find an easy-to-use cloud EHR with a customizable workflow and a first-class support team, and you may be surprised at how quick and smooth your transition is.

 Once the Windows 2008 R2 end of life is past and you’re up and running with your new system, you may find that your practice is not only saving money and IT headaches, but also running more efficiently and effectively.

 “Thanks to EMA, our communications and documentation are more efficient than ever.
 We also have much easier on-call access to patient data as our physicians in any office can read each other’s notes instead of relying on the patient’s explanation.”

 Practice Manager Jessica Nin of Palm Beach Hand to Shoulder had a similar experience:

 “For us, the biggest advantage of our new orthopedic EHR and Practice Management software is having all of our information in the cloud.
 It enables easy access to patient information, in one system, with just a few clicks or keystrokes.
 It is more fluid in sharing of information between provider and staff and leaves a digital footprint as we communicate and care for our patients.
 It has challenged us to come out of our comfort zones to share in the patient experience.”

 - Vendor fee to migrate your EHR data to the third party’s servers